 Still, I think the quality has increased a lot in the last 6 months or so, since I’ve been more disciplined about tests.
 That discipline, by the way, was forced on me.
 The mk-table-sync tool was completely unmanageable.
 I was able to rewrite that tool in December, almost entirely using modularized, tested code.

 Jeremy Cole and Six Apart originally contributed this tool.
 Since then I’ve added a lot more features, allowed a lot more control over how it works, and it even works on PostgreSQL now.
 As an example, I added features that make it easy to run every hour from a crontab.
 It daemonizes, runs in the background, and then quits automatically when the new instance starts.
-I use it in production to give me a reliable metric for how up-to-date a slave is.
-When I need to know absolutely “has this slave received this update,” Seconds_behind_master won’t do, for many reasons.
-Load balancing and lots of other things hinge on up-to-date slaves.
+I use it in production to give me a reliable metric for how up-to-date a replica is.
+When I need to know absolutely “has this replica received this update,” Seconds_behind_master won’t do, for many reasons.
+Load balancing and lots of other things hinge on up-to-date replicas.

 I think this tool is probably the fastest, smartest way to do backups in tab-delimited format.
 I’ve been fixing a lot of bugs in this one, mostly for non-tab-delimited dumps.
 It has turned out to be harder to write this code because it uses shell commands to call

 mysqldump.
 (The tab-delimited dumps are done entirely via SQL, which is why it’s so good at what it does).